ElitsaVenchova/Sistem-Searcher/README.md

 System Tree
 --------------

-File tree show show all subdirs and their file with some root.
+System tree show show all subdirs and their files with some root.
 The dirs can be collapse and expand.
-For refresh a system tree must be pressed refresh icon in right of root field.
+For change the root and refresh a system tree must be pressed refresh icon in right of root field.

 * Root field
     * Empty - show full system tree(default)